-No support or service in relation to a candidature may be requested from any member of the ITTF administration, from a department or other section of such administration.
+6.8.3.5.2.1 No support or service in relation to a candidature may be requested from any member of the ITTF administration, from a department or other section of such administration.

-6.8.3.5.3 Concealed Promotion

-Concealed promotion in the form of technical meetings or other events is prohibited.

-These may be added to the official calendar of events only with the approval of the Ethics Commission.

-6.8.3.6 Breaches of the directions

-6.8.3.6.1.
-Competent body

-Any interested party shall bring any breach of these Directions to the attention of the Ethics Commission, which will undertake an inquiry.

-6.8.3.6.2 Sanctions

-- 6.8.3.6.2.1 If there is proof of a breach of these Directions, the Ethics Commission may make to the candidate in question: - 6.8.3.6.2.1.1 observations, which could be made public, - 6.8.3.6.2.1.2 or issue a warning, which will be automatically made public on the ITTF website. - 6.8.3.6.2.2 In the event of a serious breach of these Directions, the case shall be referred to the Executive Committee for possible sanctions.
+- 6.8.3.5.3 Concealed promotion - 6.8.3.5.3.1 Concealed promotion in the form of technical meetings or other events is prohibited. - 6.8.3.5.3.2 These may be added to the official calendar of events only with the approval of the Ethics Commission ITTF Integrity Unit. - 6.8.3.6 Breaches of the directions - 6.8.3.6.1 Competent body - 6.8.3.6.1.1 Any interested party shall bring any breach of these Directions to the attention of the Ethics Commission ITTF Integrity Unit, which will undertake an inquiry further actions in accordance with the ITTF Integrity Regulations. - 6.8.3.6.2 Sanctions - 6.8.3.6.2.1 If there is proof of a breach of these Directions, the Ethics Commission may make to the candidate in question: - 6.8.3.6.2.1.1 observations, which could be made public, - 6.8.3.6.2.1.2 or issue a warning, which will be automatically made public on the ITTF website. - 6.8.3.6.2.2 In the event of a serious breach of these Directions, the case shall be referred to the Executive Committee for possible sanctions. - 6.8.3.6.2 3 Specific provisions Application of the ITTF Electoral and Appointment Regulations - Prior to examination, by the Nominations Committee, of a candidature for election as President, a candidate must declare any risks of conflicts of interests to the Ethics Commission Officer.

-6.8.3.6.3 Specific provisions

-Prior to examination, by the Nominations Committee, of a candidature for election as President, a candidate must declare any risks of conflicts of interests to the Ethics Commission Officer.
 The attention of the candidate may be drawn to any potential conflicts of interests identified.
 This does not exempt the candidate concerned from making subsequent declarations pursuant to the Rules Concerning Conflict of Interests.

-- 6.8.4 Rules Concerning Conflicts of Interests Affecting the Behaviour of Table Tennis parties - 6.8.4.1 These rules apply to the Table Tennis parties as defined by the Code of Ethics preamble. - 6.8.4.2 Any persons within the ITTF shall be prohibited from participating in any interaction which could influence an outcome or decision relative to any specific matter, if - 6.8.4.2.1 Such persons are interested personally or financially in the outcome of the matter or represent or previously in the selfsame matter represented any person who is thus interested - 6.8.4.2.2 Such persons' husband or wife, any person related by blood or marriage in the direct line of ascent or descent or any other closely attached person, is particularly interested personally or financially in the outcome of the matter or represents any person who is thus interested.
+The ITTF Electoral and Appointment Regulations shall apply to the procedures set out in Article 6.8.3 and if any conflict or ambiguity arises, the ITTF Electoral and Appointment Regulations shall prevail. - 6.8.4 Rules Concerning Conflicts of Interests Affecting the Behaviour of Table Tennis parties - 6.8.4.1 These rules apply to the Table Tennis parties as defined by the Code of Ethics preamble. - 6.8.4.2 Any persons within the ITTF shall be prohibited from participating in any interaction which could influence an outcome or decision relative to any specific matter, if - 6.8.4.2.1 Such persons are interested personally or financially in the outcome of the matter or represent or previously in the selfsame matter represented any person who is thus interested - 6.8.4.2.2 Such persons' husband or wife, any person related by blood or marriage in the direct line of ascent or descent or any other closely attached person, is